 Have you created your own Facebook business page yet?
-If you haven’t make that the first thing you do in the new year.
+If you haven’t done so…make that the first thing you do in the new year.

 YouTube reaches to ages of 18-34 and 18-49 year old users more prominently than any other social network

-With attention continuing to build on Facebook, YouTube is being overlooked.
-If your buyer persona falls within those age ranges I would be remiss if I didn’t advocate experimenting with a YouTube pre-roll ad.
+With attention continuing to build on Facebook, YouTube is often overlooked.
+If your buyer persona falls within those age ranges, I would be remiss if I didn’t advocate experimenting with a YouTube pre-roll ad.

 32% of all Teenagers believe that Instagram is the most important social network

 51% of Instagram users access the platform daily and 35% access it several times a day